roblox-ts/roblox-ts.com/_docs/usage/behavior-changes.md

 ## Strings and Arrays are Zero-Indexed

 When indexing arrays and strings, indexes now begin at `0` rather than `1` as in Lua.
-This means that members like `str.sub` begin at zero.
+This means that when using methods like `str.sub`, your indexes must begin at zero.

 ## New globals